Porges/ways-to-play/src/games/tri-hex/index.md

 players: 2
 ---

-Tri-Hex is a [mill game](/articles/mill-games/) that was invented by T. H.
+Tri-Hex is a {%a mill-games,mill game%} that was invented by T. H. O’Beirne in 1962.
+It was first described in an article in <cite>New Scientist</cite>
-O’Beirne in 1962.
-It was first described in an article in <cite>New Scientist</cite> magazine, and was derived by exploring alternate board configurations for {% gameref tic-tac-toe %}.[@TriHex]
+magazine, and was derived by exploring alternate board configurations for {% gameref tic-tac-toe %}.[@TriHex]

 <!-- excerpt -->